 After downloading the SDK, you are ready to add AppDynamics instrumentation to your Go application.
 The first step is to import the AppDynamics package:

 Initialize the Controller Configuration

-In your application, assign values to the required settings.
+Assign values to the required settings in your application.
 For example, to set the Controller connection information:

 InitTimeoutMs field.
 Once you initialize the configuration, you pass the configuration object to the call to initialize the agent via

 InitTimeoutMs field can have these values:

 0, the default, the

 InitSDK()function operates as an asynchronous action, so that the initialization call does not block your program.

 -1instructs the program to wait indefinitely until the controller configuration is received by the agent, that is, the